St Michael’s Line – Earth Energies or Coincidence?

 6. Monastery of Archangel Michael Panormitis, Greece.

-The fascinating St Michael sacred line arrives at the sixth sanctuary now on the Greek island of Symi.
-Here, the monastery house is one of the largest effigies of the Archangel in the world, 3 metres high.
-To reach this little island you need to take the boat from Rhodes island.
+The fascinating St. Michael sacred line arrives at the sixth sanctuary, now on the Greek island of Symi.
+Here, the monastery houses one of the largest effigies of the Archangel in the world, standing 3 meters high.
+To reach this little island, you need to take a boat from Rhodes island.
 A visit to Symi island is definitely one of the top things to do in Rhodes island.

 panormitis monastery in symi island